The shift from business-centric to customer-centric approaches to product management

 The foundations of developing a customer-centric product

-A customer-focused company makes users its north star and invests time getting to know them.
+A customer-focused company makes users its North Star and invests time getting to know them.
 This process puts users at the center of its efforts, leading to greater short-term and long-term success.
-Those efforts are at the very heart of the customer-obsessed product manager playbook.
+Those efforts are at the very heart of the customer-obsessed product management playbook.

 “Focus on delighting the Early Adopters before moving onto opportunities to expand further.